Ferran Soriano: Career

-On 1 September 2012, Soriano was appointed Manchester City F.C.
-CEO.
+On 1 September 2012, Soriano was appointed Manchester City CEO.
 In the first year and months of his tenure, Manchester City cut its losses in half.

 Soriano was instrumental in replacing manager Roberto Mancini with Manuel Pellegrini in 2013, tasking him with winning “five trophies in five years”.
 Mancini hit back at Soriano after his replacement, saying: "Soriano?
 For him I was too big within the club.
 A manager in full control, loved by the fans still today.
 He judged a person and a context without knowing anything about the people he should have dealt with.
 I never thought of him as an interesting person from a football perspective.
 We never spoke the same language.
 And I'm not talking about Italian, Spanish or English."

-In the same period City has bought an MLS franchise in New York to create New York City FC and an existing football club in Australia (Melbourne Heart FC) initiating the club's expansion strategy.
+In the same period, City Football Group bought an MLS franchise in New York to create New York City and an existing football club in Australia (Melbourne Heart), initiating the club's expansion strategy.

+In 2023, as CEO of Manchester City still, he was voted onto the board of the European Club Association (ECA).
+He had previously been an observer to the board for two seasons.